-As a result we had to keep our feature branches in a ready-to-merge state.
-Some developers were better at keeping their features ready-to-merge than others.
+As a result it was decided we had to keep our feature branches in a ready-to-merge state, and only merge them before a release.

 I decided to make it look like an airport status board because that lent itself nicely to the display of the information, and to implying a sense of urgency.